Wilton is a small town with a lot of news sources. How is GOOD Morning Wilton different?

 Does GOOD Morning Wilton have an editorial slant?

-Our founding editor, Heather Borden Herve first ventured into Wilton media as an editorial writer, so many of her opinions are already on the record, as is this self-description:
+Our founding editor, Heather Borden Herve first ventured into Wilton media as an editorial writer, so many of her opinions are already on the record, as is this self-description, written before she started GMW:

-But Heather’s also an experienced professional, one who understands the difference between opinion writing and reporting.
+But Heather’s also an experienced professional who’s now been covering news objectively for almost a decade, and one who understands the difference between opinion writing and reporting.
 She’s very attuned to where that dividing line is, and you’ll always be able to read the difference.
 If you think something doesn’t pass the smell test, please get in touch, we’re always open to discussing it.

 What’s the deal with “GOOD”?